has2k1/plotnine/README.md

 ### Goals
 - same API as `ggplot2` for `R`
+- never use matplotlib again
+- ability to use both American and British English spellings of aesthetics
 - tight integration with [`pandas`](https://github.com/pydata/pandas)
 - pip installable
-- never use matplotlib again

 ### Getting Started
 #### Dependencies